a43mrk/CodeWithUnityTutorial/Counting Prototype/Assets/Readme.md

 [] Add ball enter top most pocket Audio
 [x] Ball and Nail Collision Sound Effects
-[] Add option to the player to use auto shoot or manual shoot
+[] Add option to the player to use auto shoot or manual shoot [] Add an individual Count for every pocket too
+[] replace the metal material